FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 have 63% of our budget currently committed.
 The Department allowed all local authorities

-to approve up to 65% of last year’s budget.---
+to approve up to 65% of last year’s budget.
+---
 6

 **12.Question submitted by Councillor D. McSweeney**